Uranostinden

-Urdanostindene or Uranostinden is a mountain in Norway.
-The peak marks the tri-point border between the municipalities of Luster Municipality and Årdal Municipality in Vestland county, and Vang Municipality in Innlandet county.
+Uranostinden is a mountain in Norway.
+The peak marks the tri-point border between Luster Municipality, Årdal Municipality (both in Vestland county), and Vang Municipality (in Innlandet county).
 The 2157 m tall mountain is located in the Jotunheimen mountains and inside the Jotunheimen National Park.
 The mountain sits about 40 km northwest of the village of Vang i Valdres and about 22 km northeast of the village of Øvre Årdal.
 The mountain is surrounded by several other notable mountains including Mjølkedalstinden to the northeast, Langeskavltinden and Storegut to the east, Langeskavlen to the southeast, and Falketind to the southwest.
 There is a large glacier located on the east side of the mountain.